 Please note: When arriving to Isla del Sol you will be charged an an admission fee of 10 bolivianos.

 Boat from Copacabana to Isla del Sol

-Shared boats leave twice a day at 8:30 and 13:30.
-The journey takes about 1:30 hours to the south part of the island and 2 hours to the north side.
+Shared boats leave twice a day at 8:30 and 13:30 and the journey takes about 1:30 hours to the south part of the island and 2 hours to the north side.
 Boats stop on both sides so make sure to specify where you want to be dropped off and, if you are doing the trip in one day, where you want to be picked up.

 What to do on Isla del Sol

 Isla del Sol is often an underestimated destination where travelers wish they had staid longer.
 The views, tranquility and absence of motorized vehicles make it the perfect spot to relax between two tours/treks or long bus journeys.
-We would recommend spending one night there to have time to really appreciate how special this place is.
+While you are there, we would recommend spending one night there to have time to really appreciate how special this place is.

 Suggested itinerary for visiting Isla del Sol

-Relax: Find a quiet spot or pick a room with a view, watch the sunset and enjoy the stars at night.
-To the west, you can see the Peruvian side where Puno is or you can look to the east and admire the Cordillera Real in the distance.
+If you want to relax, find a quiet spot or pick a room with a view, watch the sunset and enjoy the stars at night.
+To the west, you can see the Peruvian side or you can look to the east and admire the Cordillera Real in the distance.

-Isla de la Luna: While on Isla del Sol you can visit the smaller island Isla de la Luna next to it.
-You can take a boat from Yumani or arrange it from Copacabana.
+Isla de la Luna: While on Isla del Sol you can visit the smaller island Isla de la Luna next to it or you can take a boat from Yumani or arrange it from Copacabana.
 This island is home to the Temple of the Virgins and can be explored in an hour by foot.
-There is a small village to the south.
-The island doesn’t have any electricity.
+There is a small village to the south and please note that the island doesn’t have any electricity.